 ATR Team Members/Disciplines Expertise Required ATR Lead The ATR lead should be a senior professional with extensive experience in preparing Civil Works decision documents and conducting ATR.
 The lead should also have the necessary skills and experience to lead a virtual team through the ATR process.
 Typically, the ATR lead will also serve as a reviewer for a specific discipline (such as planning, economics, environmental resources, etc).
 Planning The Planning reviewer should be a senior water resources planner with experience in levee system Design Deficiency Correction studies.
 Economics Team member will be experienced in civil works and related flood risk reduction projects; and have a thorough understanding of the Hydrologic Engineering Center - Flood Damage Analysis (HEC- FDA) model.
 Environmental Resources Team member will be experienced in the National Environmental Policy Act (NEPA) process and analysis; and have a biological or environmental background that is relevant to the project area.
 Cultural Resources Team member will be experienced in cultural resources and tribal issues, regulations, and laws.
 Geotechnical Engineering Team member will be experienced in levee design, post- construction evaluation, relief well construction and construction of subsurface soil/cement/bentonite walls in deep subsurface environments (120+ feet below ground).
 A registered professional engineer is recommended.
 Hydrology & Hydraulic Engineering Team member will be an expert in the field of floodplain hydraulics and hydrology, and have a thorough understanding of application of levees, floodwalls, closure structures, gravity drains, pump stations, seepage well flows and channel design.
-Civil Engineering leam member may be a structural or geotechnical reviewer, depending on Individual qualifications.
+Civil Engineering Team member may be a structural or geotechnical reviewer, depending on individual qualifications.
 Team member will have experience in utility relocations, positive closure requirements and internal drainage for levee construction.
-A registered Mashanisal and Flastrical The manufacture of the subscription of the sub real members will have experience in mechanical engineering Engineering anging specifically nump station newer controls atc.
-A registered professional ongineer is suggested Structural Engineering Team members will have experience in pump station flood wall construction and gate closure structures.
-A registered nofessional engineer is suggested professional engineer is suggested.
+A registered professional engineer is suggested.
+Mechanical and Electrical Engineering Team members will have experience in mechanical engineering specifically pump station sizes and types, etc. and electrical engineering specifically pump-station power, controls, etc. A registered professional engineer is suggested.
+Structural Engineering Team members will have experience in pump-station, flood-wall construction, and gate closure structures.
+A registered professional engineer is suggested.